Relativistic Iron Line Emission from the Neutron Star Low-mass X-ray Binary 4U 1636-536: SPECTRAL ANALYSIS

 Initial fitting of the spectra from all three observations showed significant residuals between data and model below 2~keV near the K-shell absorption edges of O, Ne, Mg, and Si.
 We attribute these residuals to an overly simplified description of the interstellar absorption edges by current XSPEC models.
 While these absorption models are generally adequate for EPIC PN spectra, the data presented here has an exceptionally high signal-to-noise ratio so that very small discrepancies between data and model become apparent.
 We confirmed this interpretation with the RGS spectra which clearly show a complex structure with several narrow absorption features near the K-shell absorption edges of oxygen and neon.
-This edge structure is not adequately described by any of the absorption models in XSPEC which model the edges as an exponential with a low-energy cut-off.
-The structure of the oxygen and neon K-edges in the RGS spectra is similar to the structure found by \citet{2004ApJ...612..308J,2006ApJ...648.1066J} for several X-ray binaries (including 4U~1636-536) and interpreted as absorption by neutral and ionized oxygen and neon in the interstellar medium.
+This edge structure is not adequately described by any of the absorption models in XSPEC which model the edges as an exponential with a low-energy cutoff.
+The structure of the oxygen and neon K edges in the RGS spectra is similar to the structure found by \citet{2004ApJ...612..308J,2006ApJ...648.1066J} for several X-ray binaries (including 4U~1636-536) and interpreted as absorption by neutral and ionized oxygen and neon in the interstellar medium.
 We find no emission lines in the RGS spectra that could explain the residuals in the EPIC PN spectra.
-Because we are mainly interested in the spectrum at higher energies near the Fe~K-$\alpha$ line, we simply excluded the data near the absorption edges with the largest residuals.
-The following energy ranges were excluded from the fits: $<0.5$~keV (O K-edge at 0.54~keV), 0.78--0.99~keV (Ne K-edge at 0.87~keV), 1.13--1.45~keV (Mg K-edge at 1.3~keV), and 1.75--1.87~keV (Si K-edge at 1.8~keV).
+Because we are mainly interested in the spectrum at higher energies near the Fe~K$\alpha$ line, we simply excluded the data near the absorption edges with the largest residuals.
+The following energy ranges were excluded from the fits: $<$0.5~keV (O K~edge at 0.54~keV), 0.78--0.99~keV (Ne K~edge at 0.87~keV), 1.13--1.45~keV (Mg K~edge at 1.3~keV), and 1.75--1.87~keV (Si K~edge at 1.8~keV).